 White (or unpigmented) hairs can tend to be stiffer and drier, leading to issues with coarseness, unruliness or even frizz.
 In this case, a Keratin Complex Smoothing Therapy treatment might be extremely helpful.

 “I recommend an Express Blow Out™ treatment to soften the wiry feel of white hair,” says Gina Almona, owner of Blo It Out in Astoria, NY.
 “And, we always recommend Kerabalm to soften the canvas.”
 Just work a pumpful or two into wet or dry hair and then style as normal.

-Getting rid of brassiness
+Getting rid of brassiness in gray shades

 Some gray shades can tend toward unattractive warmth or brassiness.
 “The biggest challenge on this look is the gold in the hair,” says Ilizabeth Adelman, co-owner of Fraser Hair Co. in Fraser, CO, who gets requests for granny hair from clients young and old.